NavaraCloudServices/github-copilot/exercisefiles/Exercises_developer.md

   >Use above information inside the GitHub Copilot inline feature in your server code file.
 Press enter and wait for GitHub Copilot to suggest you the code.

+### Exercise 2: GitHub Copilot Chat Ask mode

+> The goal of this exercise is to learn how to use GitHub Copilot Chat in "ask mode" to get explanations, understand code, and receive guidance before implementing features.

+GitHub Copilot Chat isn't just for generating code - it's also a powerful tool for learning and understanding.
+In this exercise, you'll practice asking questions to better understand your code and plan your implementation strategy.

+Open GitHub Copilot Chat (`Control+Command+i` on Mac / `Ctrl+Alt+i` on Windows/Linux) and practice the following:

+#### Ask about the existing code:

+1. **Understand what you've built**: Select the code from Exercise 2 and ask:
+   - "Explain what #selection code does"
+   - "What are potential edge cases I should handle?"
+   - "Are there any security concerns with this implementation?"

+2. **Learn about best practices**: Ask questions like:
+   - "What's the best way to validate phone numbers in Dutch?"
+   - "How should I handle error responses in HTTP servers?"
+   - "What libraries can help with date/time calculations?"

+#### Plan your next implementation:

+Before implementing the **/ValidateDutchBSN** endpoint (part of Exercise 3), Ask GitHub Copilot Chat:
+- "How can I validate a Dutch BSN number?"
+- "What are the steps involved in the '11 proef' validation?"
+- "Can you provide examples of valid and invalid BSN numbers?"

+### Exercise 3: GitHub Copilot Chat Agent mode

+>The goal of this exercise is to get familiar with the GitHub Copilot Chat feature and extend the server with additional features.

+You can ask GitHub Copilot Chat to give code suggestions, explain code, generate unit tests, and suggest code fixes.
+To open the chat view, click the chat icon in the activity bar or press `Control+Command+i` (Mac) / `Ctrl+Alt+i` (Windows/Linux).

+Implement the following methods:

 #### **/ValidateDutchBSN**:

   - Receive by querystring a parameter called *bsn*